 If a tarantula bites you, you may have pain at the site of the bite similar to a bee sting.
 The area of the bite may become warm and red.

-If you are allergic to tarantula venom, the following symptoms may occur:
+If you are allergic to tarantula venom, these symptoms may occur:

 Wash the area with soap and water.
-Place ice (wrapped in a washcloth or other covering) on the site of the sting for 10 minutes and then off for 10 minutes.
+Place ice (wrapped in a clean cloth or other covering) on the site of the sting for 10 minutes and then off for 10 minutes.
 Repeat this process.
-If the patient has blood flow problems, reduce the time the ice is used to prevent possible skin damage.
+If the person has blood flow problems, reduce the time the ice is used to prevent possible skin damage.